-Jennifer SteeleAdjunct Professor of Flute
+Jennifer SteeleAdjunct Professor, Flute

 Mary Pappert School of Music